seobongzu/seobongzu.github.io/_posts/2025-01-19-Endless-Recreation.md

 <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=3410477716" target="_blank">https://steamcommunity.com/sharedfiles/filedetails/?id=3410477716</a>
 <br>
 1.
-When <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=3368214339" target="_blank">Do Recreation When Idle</a> appeared on the Workshop, I couldn't help but shout with excitement.
+When Do Recreation When Idle appeared on the Workshop, I couldn't help but shout with excitement.
 It was exactly the mod I'd been looking for.
 <br>
 2.